rjmoggach/python-gmail-export/README.md

-# gmail-export
+# Python GMail Export CLI

-My python tools to export mail from gmail in a format I require.
+This is my python tool to export mail from gmail in formats I require.

 This library allows me to connect to my Gmail account and download as `.eml` files for a specific label.
-I then convert the `.eml` files to pdf.
+It then converts the `.eml` files to pdf or html and extracts attachments.

 > Use at your own risk.
 Don't delete files if you're not clear on what's happening in here.